pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-02-04-lemon-potatoes.markdown

 - Pour the liquid over the potatoes.
 Cover with foil, and let marinate in the fridge for at least 1 hour
 - <center><img src="/assets/Food/Sides/Lemon Potatoes/raw.jpg" alt="" class="instruction-image"></center>

 - When you're ready to cook, preheat your oven to 350F.
-Bake the potatoes (covered) until fork tender, about 1 - 1.5.
+Bake the potatoes (covered) until fork tender, about 1 - 1.5 hours.
 Garnish with parsley and lemon zest
 - <center><img src="/assets/Food/Sides/Lemon Potatoes/cooked.jpg" alt="" class="instruction-image"></center>
 ---